 Credit: diabetesstrong.com

-The chicken breasts are juicy and tender.
-Meanwhile, the sauce has the perfect balance of tartness, and creaminess…it is sure to become one of your favorites.
+These chicken breasts are juicy and tender.
+Meanwhile, the sauce has the perfect balance of tartness and creaminess.

-This dish is also low in calories, so it makes for a nice light meal.
-All it takes is 30 minutes and boom; dinner is ready.
+This 30 minute dish is also low in calories, so it makes for a nice light meal.

 To keep it low carb, serve over a bed of Shirataki noodles, which you can find here.